 This keto-friendly gum is also gluten-free.

 Gluten has been linked to various digestive issues and inflammation in the gut.
-Eating a gluten-free diet isn’t just good for those suffering from Celiac Disease, but anyone who’s looking to reduce inflammation in general.
+Eating gluten-free diet isn’t just good for those suffering from Celiac Disease, but anyone who’s looking to reduce inflammation in general (1).

-The keto diet is already anti-inflammatory in nature, and avoiding gluten in the form of gum can help further avoid that stem from gluten.
+The ketogenic diet is already anti-inflammatory in nature, and avoiding gluten in the form of gum can help further avoid that stem from gluten.

 XyloBurst gum is also non-GMO.
-Studies have suggested that GMOs — or genetically modified organisms — pose health and environmental risks when found in food products.
+Studies have suggested that GMOs — or genetically modified organisms — pose health and environmental risks when found in food products (2).

 The cinnamon flavor that it tastes better than most cinnamon gums I’ve had.